Rachico/mental-illness-detector/README.md

-A deep learning model for detecting mental illness from user content on the social network Reddit **Final code will be pushed very soon ! *
+A deep learning model for detecting mental illness from user content on the social network Reddit <br>

+**Final code will be pushed very soon ! *